March 27, 2011 Petty Harbor Hill Climbing: (27 Photos)

 3.

-2. Having burned a lot of gas, we headed back towards the Goulds, making a pit stop at Tim Horton's in the Goulds for a coffee.
-This is accessed from the pole line by crossing Fourth Pond then crossing a couple farmers fields.
-Once back at the trucks, I topped off my tank from my gas can as my older machine is much less fuel efficient then the 2 Nytro's, and we spent another couple hours riding the Goulds/Northern Pond/Bay Bulls Big Pond area.
-The only mishap of the day was when I lost a rear shock bolt on the bumps in the trail, but luckily I had a spare in my tool kit.
+2. After we burned a bunch of gas, we headed back towards the Goulds making a pit stop at Tim Horton's in the Goulds for a coffee.
+This was accessed from the pole line by crossing Fourth Pond then a couple farmers fields.
+From here we headed back to the trucks where I topped off my tank from a gas can as my older machine is much less fuel efficient then the 2 Nytro's.
+We spent another couple hours riding areas closer to home in the Goulds/Northern Pond/Bay Bulls Big Pond area.
+The only mishap of the day was when I lost a rear shock bolt due to bumps in the trail, but luckily I had a spare in my tool kit.

 1. French was also pleased to roll over 4000km on his 2009 Nytro X-TX.
-All in all it was an awesome day, a lot of the crew are pissed they missed out, but there's always another weekend.
-(Unless the snow melts, than there's not - lol)
+All in all it was an awesome day, a lot of the crew were pissed they missed out, but there's always another weekend.
+Regardless this last trip marked 2011 the very best season of East Coast snowmobiling to date for the entire crew.

 Cheers, MIKE